 2024 Reservations & Rates

-The cost of the week-long Kendjam package is $6,250.00 USD per person (exploratory trip package - Double Occupancy)
+The cost of the week-long Kendjam package is $6,990 USD per person (Double Occupancy)

 Included in your angling package at the Kendjam is all charter flights and boat transfers • All necessary ground transfers in Manaus • Charter Flight Manaus to Kendjam • 6 full days fishing, fully guided • 7 night, all inclusive: camp lodging, meals, and beverage • One overnight at the Hotel in Manaus on arrival • Guided fishing with one pro fly fishing guide per two anglers • Fishing licenses.

 Not included in your angling package at Kendjam are $530 Native Community Fee • International air fare • Brazilian visa (no longer required after June 17th, 2019) • Tips and gratuities for camp staff and guides • Food and beverages in Manaus and private city tours • Airport departure tax • Satellite phone calls ($5/minute) • City tours in Manaus • Extra hotel overnights • Flies (we have an extensive selection of best flies at Camp - $7.50/each).

 Native Community Fee:

 This Project was based as a long term social project which supports the preservation of the Indian Culture by improving their quality of life.
 The Kendjam Kayapo Indians have formed an association (AFP – Protected Forest Association) and board to protect their interests moving forward.
 This association includes representatives from many Kayapo villages representing the many Indian Communities inside the Mekragnoti Indian Territory.
 The project has a significant user fee on all visiting anglers.
 The funds from the fee will primarily be used for social projects, infrastructure development, transportation, and medical and education projects.

 The Native Community Fee will be $530 per person for the trip and payable in (Cash $USD or Brazilian Reals) to the representative on your arrival in Manaus and goes directly to the Indian Association Account and anglers will receive a receipt from the Association.
 This fee represents an important step in the continuing effort to protect our ability to continue to share this amazing and unique part of the world.